miki151/offlinemaps/README.md

 * Click on the "info" icon on the top to toggle the information overlay (clock, battery and track progress).
 * Click on the "location" icon on the right to stop the map from centering on your location.
 * Press the back button to disable/enable touch input (a "lock" icon will appear on the right when touch is disabled).

+This app was made thanks to the awesome Mapsforge library: https://github.com/mapsforge/mapsforge